albertogasparin/react-starterkit/README.md

 **Missing CSS while serving from node the built bundle?**
 The external CSS file is loaded by `index.jade` only if the node env is not `development`.
 Try: `NODE_ENV=test npm run start`

+**Getting blank page on reload?
+Or error 502?**
+No worries, that means that the node server was restarting while you refreshed the browser.
+We restart node on every change so the server-side rendering is always up-to-date.
+Unfortunately, Babel slows down the process so it might take 2-3 seconds to reboot.

 ## Todo